 Pumpkin pie filling is pre-mixed with additional ingredients, such as spices and sweetener.
 It is a fundamentally different product.
 The pie filling will taste different and may also react differently, producing a different texture to the end bread.

-Spices help to further accentuate the warm flavours of pumpkin.
+Spices help to accentuate the warm flavours of pumpkin.
 In this recipe I've chosen:

 - Cinnamon